-SPF (sun protection factor) creams have been around for over 50 years now to help stop us frazzling to a crisp in the sun.
+Sun screens with an SPF (sun protection factor) have been around for over 50 years now to help stop us frazzling to a crisp in the sun.

 So what does SPF mean?
-What the SPF importantly tells us is how long after application we need to reapply to avoid burning from the UVB rays.
-If you normally start to burn after 10 minutes sun exposure, then reapply an SPF 30 after 300 minutes (10 x 30) or 5 hours.
+What the SPF tells us is how long after application we need to reapply sun screen to avoid being burned by the sun’s UVB rays.
+For example, if you normally start to burn after 10 minutes sun exposure, then reapply an SPF 30 after 300 minutes (10 x 30) or 5 hours.

-What else should you look for?
+So what about UVA?
 A good sunscreen should offer ‘broad spectrum’ protection across the deeper penetrating UVA rays too.
-It’s the UVA rays that are responsible for skin cancer.
-A sun cream will show UVA in a circle if it offers broad spectrum protection.
+In Europe, a sun-cream will show UVA in a circle if it offers broad spectrum protection.

-Whether it’s scorching or not, it makes sun-sense to stay out of the sun between 12-3pm, wear a wide-brimmed hat and remember that a t-shirt equals SPF 30!
+Whether it’s scorching or not, it also makes sun-sense to seek shade between 12-3pm, wear a wide-brimmed hat and light, loose clothing.
+A t-shirt equals SPF 30!